Frequently Asked Questions

 A: Caps, gowns, tickets and other graduation information will be available at GradFest.
 Please see the GradFest page for important information!

 Q: What Commencement gowns are approved to wear at the GVSU ceremony?

-A: Only the blue gowns made by Oak Hall will be accepted to wear at the ceremony.
+A: Only the blue gowns made by Oak Hall are acceptable to wear at the ceremony.
 If your gown was manufactured by Oak Hall and previously used in a GV ceremony, you may use it!